FAQ

 Every BioForge production batch is sent to Reef Labs, Inc. for independent ICP-OES analysis before it ships.
 The test confirms:

-— Target elements present at correct concentrations — Heavy metals (arsenic, lead, mercury, cadmium) below detection limits — No unexpected contaminants from raw material batches — Batch matches the published V5.9 formulation
+— Target elements present at correct concentrations — Heavy metals (arsenic, lead, mercury, cadmium) below detection limits — No unexpected contaminants from raw material batches — Batch matches the published V5.9 formulationThe full report for every batch is published in the Batch Archive.
+You don't have to take our word for it.
+You can read the actual lab document.

 Every packet has a QR code and a lot number printed on the packaging.
 Scan the QR code or search the lot number directly in the Batch Archive.
 The archive shows:

-If your batch is pending, the test hasn't returned yet.
+— Manufacture date — Formula version — ICP-OES report (full document) — Batch status: accepted / pending / flaggedIf your batch is pending.
+The test hasn't returned yet.
 If it's flagged, you'll see the reason and what action was taken.
 We publish the work, not just the results that look good.

 It doesn't ship.
-If a batch returns an ICP result that deviates from the target formulation or shows any heavy metal above threshold, the entire batch is pulled and destroyed.
+If a batch returns an ICP result that deviates from the target formulation or shows any heavy metal above threshold.
+The entire batch is pulled and destroyed.
 The report is still published in the archive with the failure noted.

 We publish failed batches.
 This is not common practice in the reef chemistry industry.
 We do it because the verification only means something if you can see the cases where it said no.

-If you received a batch that was later flagged — which would only happen if a defect appeared post-shipment — we will contact you directly and replace it.
+If you received a batch that was later flagged, which would only happen if a defect appeared post-shipment.
+We will contact you directly and replace it.

 Because reef keepers are putting this chemistry into living systems.
 You should be able to verify what you're dosing.
 A private verification process is just a claim.
 A public one is evidence.

 It also creates accountability.
 If the ICP reports are public, there's no selective publishing of only good results.
-Every batch gets posted, good or otherwise.
+Every batch gets posted.
+Good or otherwise.

 Troubleshooting

 Nothing is wrong with the chemistry.
-The calculator uses typical demand values for your tank profile — your actual tank may consume more.
+The calculator uses typical demand values for your tank profile.
+Your actual tank may consume more.
 This happens when:

-— Coral load is higher than the profile default — SPS colonies have grown significantly since you last calibrated — Light intensity increased recently (more photosynthesis = more calcification) — Temperature increased (same effect) — You added more coral
+— Coral load is higher than the profile default — SPS colonies have grown significantly since you last calibrated — Light intensity increased recently (more photosynthesis = more calcification) — Temperature increased (same effect) — You added more coralMeasure your actual dKH drop over 24–48 hours without dosing.
+Use that number as your demand input in the calculator.
+Recalculate your daily dose and adjust your doser.

 This is normal calibration, not a product problem.
 Alkalinity demand varies by tank and changes as your system grows.

-Cloudiness immediately after mixing is normal — it clears within 5–10 minutes as everything fully dissolves.
+Cloudiness immediately after mixing is normal.
+It clears within 5–10 minutes as everything fully dissolves.
 Shake again and let it sit before dosing.

-If the solution remains cloudy after 15 minutes, the most likely cause is that not enough water was used, or the water wasn't RO/DI (tap water minerals can cause precipitation).
+If the solution remains cloudy after 15 minutes.
+The most likely cause is that not enough water was used, or the water wasn't RO/DI (tap water minerals can cause precipitation).
 Try remixing with a fresh packet and confirmed RO/DI water.

 If the problem persists, contact hello@bioforgesystems.com with your lot number.
 We'll check the batch report and troubleshoot with you.

-First, test alkalinity immediately.
-The most common cause of switching-related stress is a parameter swing — either the new dose is higher than needed and alkalinity spiked, or something else changed at the same time as the switch.
+First.
+Test alkalinity immediately.
+The most common cause of switching-related stress is a parameter swing, either the new dose is higher than needed and alkalinity spiked, or something else changed at the same time as the switch.

-Check first: current dKH vs. target Check second: dKH change over the last 24 hours Check third: did you change anything else (lights, flow, feeding)?
+Check first: current dKH vs. target Check second: dKH change over the last 24 hours Check third: did you change anything else (lights, flow, feeding)?If alkalinity is stable and within range.
+The switch itself is not the cause.
+Coral stress from chemistry switches without parameter movement is extremely uncommon.

 If alkalinity moved significantly, reduce your dose and use the Correction mode to bring it back slowly.

 When troubleshooting, change one thing at a time.
-If you switched chemistry and changed your light schedule the same week, you can't isolate the cause.
+If you switched chemistry and changed your light schedule the same week.
+You can't isolate the cause.

 Yes, but precision dosing matters more on small systems.
 At nano scale, a 1 mL error in daily dose has a proportionally larger impact on parameters than in a 100-gallon tank.

 The calculator will tell you your daily dose.
-For nano tanks, that number is often 1–5 mL/day.
+For nano tanks.
+That number is often 1–5 mL/day.
 You'll need a doser accurate to 0.5 mL increments.
 Most quality peristaltic dosers (Neptune DOS, GHL, Kamoer X1) are accurate to this level.

 Manual dosing with a syringe works at nano scale.
 Measure carefully and dose at the same time each day for consistent results.

 Email hello@bioforgesystems.com with your lot number, tank size, current parameters, and a description of the issue.
-Include your Hanna or ICP results if you have them — it speeds up the diagnosis significantly.
+Include your Hanna or ICP results if you have them.
+It speeds up the diagnosis significantly.

 For batch-specific concerns: qc@bioforgesystems.com.